doctorray117/minecraft-ondemand/README.md

 ### Not getting text messages
 Are your Twilio vars valid?
 Do you have sufficient funds on your Twilio account?
 Check the logs on the watchdog container for any curl errors.

+## Server starts randomly?
+Remember, the server starts with a DNS query automatically.
+So, if you've got buddies you've shared the server with, it may start up if they open their multiplayer screen to play on a different server if yours is in the list!
+If this is an issue, it could probably be mitigated with a more advanced CloudWatch Subscription Filter that checks against the source IP address in addition to just the domain name, with it limiting to your ISP or location.

 # Other Stuff

 ## Concerned about cost overruns?